Vickie Shotwell, Cairn Terrier Breeder in Rogers, AR

 Is A Cairn Right For You?

 Selecting a puppy requires much more than just a decision to purchase a puppy.
-Prospective owners need to take time to evaluate their lifestyle, and decide if a puppy, older dog, or a Cairn at all is the right breed for them.
-A Cairn is a dog who can live to be 15 years or more.
-Owning a Cairn is not a whim, but a lifelong commitment.
+Prospective owners need to take time to evaluate their lifestyle, and decide if a puppy, older dog, or a Cairn at all is the right breed for them

 The Cairn is thought to be one of the oldest terrier breeds, dating back several hundreds of years in it's native homeland on the Isle of Skye in Great Britain.
 The Cairns task was to hunt predators that hid in the "Cairns" or rock piles of this rugged terrain.
 This job required much stamina and a superior gameness.
 The Cairn earned a reputation of being steadfast against obstacles.

 Cairns also earn high praise as companions.
 Cairns readily adapt to apartments, country estates, and suburban life.